 Descriptions: Use this option to clear the current platform key and reset Platform Mode to Setup Mode.
+You can install your own platform key and customize the Secure Boot signature databases in Setup Mode.
+Secure Boot Mode will be set to Custom Mode.

-Restore Factory Keys
+• Restore Factory Keys